dauwhe/wpub-explainer/README.md

 ## The User Experience

-Reading something that takes a day or a week rather than a few minutes influences what sort of user experience is best for publications.
+Reading something that takes a day or a week rather than a few minutes influences what sort of user experience works for publications.
+There is a formal [use cases and requirements document](https://w3c.github.io/dpub-pwp-ucr/).

 #### Navigation